UCL-CCS/esmacs-input-creation-docs/docs/preparation.md

 grep " HOH | MG | ZN | CL | NA " 4bjx.pdb > 4bjx-solvent.pdb
 ```

+An example of the protein only file can be downloaded from [here](examples/4bjx-solvent.pdb).
 Note: This `grep` command can be dangerous if the ligand contains 'CL' atoms and entries in the element column.

 ## Prepare ligand for processing